cadbox1/prawn-stack/README.md

 ### Done.

+- Setup a NAT Instance to save on PrivateLink costs and allow internet access for Lambdas.
 - Document the inspirations for this project.
 - Setup frontend with nextjs.
 - Setup pageViews in deployed environment.